ycleong/fNIRS-fMRI_models/README.md

 [Demo 1](https://github.com/ycleong/fNIRS-fMRI_models/blob/main/scripts/demo_1.ipynb): Training the model on fNIRS and fMRI participants watching the first half of the first episode of Sherlock

 [Demo 2](https://github.com/ycleong/fNIRS-fMRI_models/blob/main/scripts/demo_1.ipynb): Testing the model on fNIRS and fMRI participants watching the second half of the second half of the first episode of Sherlock.
-Note that here we train and test on the same group of fNIRS participants (watching different stimuli), so accuracy will be inflated.

 ## Instructions for Applying the Model